x0b/rcx/README.md

 <img src="https://github.com/x0b/rcloneExplorer/blob/master-x0b/docs/cloud-computing.png?raw=true" alt="Cloud Access" width="192" /> | <img src="https://github.com/x0b/rcloneExplorer/blob/master-x0b/docs/locked-padlock.png?raw=true" alt="256 Bit AES End-to-End Encryption" width="144" /> | <img src="https://github.com/x0b/rcloneExplorer/blob/master-x0b/docs/smartphone.png?raw=true" alt="Integrated Experience" width="176"/>
 Use your cloud storage as if it were a local folder | Keep your files private on any cloud provider | Open your files or send them to the cloud with other apps

-### Full list
+### All features
 - File Management
     - List and view files
     - Download and upload files
     - Move, rename, and delete files and folders
 - Streaming & Integration
-    - Streaming media files
+    - Stream media files
-    - Serving directories over HTTP or WebDAV
+    - Serve directories over FTP, HTTP or WebDAV
 - Remotes
-    - Browse any type of rclone remote (local remotes are limited though)
+    - Browse any type of rclone remote (with limitations on "local" remotes)
     - Create new remotes in the app
 - UI
     - Dark theme